bielern/remix-tailwind-mobile-menu/assets/article-canonical.md

 Remix uses a lot of conventions to do the plumbing of your site.
-One easy but repetitive way of creating the canconical URLs, is to simply add the it straight to your final route files.
+One easy but repetitive way of creating the canconical URLs, is to simply add it straight to your final route files.

 Assuming, we want to add a canonical URL to `example.com/my-page`, add the following to `app/routes/my-page.jsx`: